ensonic/FastCapacitiveSensor/README.md

 sensor1.touch()
 ```

 The return value is the sensed (or calculated) time in units of micro seconds.
-The type is double.
+The type is `unsigned long`.